-A burndown chart is a graphic representation of how quickly the team is working through a customer’s user stories, an agile tool that is used to capture a description of a feature from an end-user perspective.
-The burndown chart shows the total effort against the amount of work for each iteration.
+A burndown chart is a project management chart that shows how quickly a team is working through a customer’s user stories.
+This agile tool captures the description of a feature from an end-user perspective and shows the total effort against the amount of work for each iteration or agile sprint.

-The quantity of work remaining is shown on a vertical axis, while the time that has passed since beginning the project is placed horizontally on the chart, which shows the past and the future.
-The burndown chart is displayed so everyone on the team can see it and is updated regularly to keep it accurate.
+The quantity of work remaining appears on a vertical axis while the time that’s passed since the beginning of the project is placed horizontally on the chart, showing the past and the future.
+The burndown chart is displayed so everyone on the agile project management team can see it and is updated regularly for accuracy.

-There are two variants that exist for a burndown chart.
-A sprint burndown is for work remaining in the iteration.
-When illustrating the work remaining for the entire project, the chart is called a product burndown.
+There are two burndown chart variants: a sprint burndown and a product burndown.
+A sprint burndown is used for work remaining in the iteration while a product burndown illustrates the work remaining for the entire project.

 How to Read a Burndown Chart

 The burndown chart has several points.
 There’s an x-axis, which is the project or iteration timeline.
-The y-axis is the work that needs to get done in the project.
-The story point estimates for the work that remains is represented by this axis.
+The y-axis is the work that needs to be completed in the project.
+The story point estimates for the work that remains are represented by this axis.

 Ideal Work Remaining Line

-There is an ideal work remaining line, which is a straight line connecting the start point to the end point.
-It shows the sum of the estimates for all the tasks that need to be completed.
-At the end point, the ideal line crosses the x-axis and shows there is no work left to be done.
-This line is based on estimates and therefore not always accurate.
+There is an ideal work remaining line which is a straight line connecting the starting and ending points.
+This line represents the sum of estimates for all tasks that need to be completed.
+At the endpoint, the ideal line crosses the x-axis and shows there is no work left to be done.
+This line is based on estimates and therefore is not always accurate.

 Actual Work Remaining Line

-Then there is the actual work remaining line that shows the actual work that remains in the project or iteration.
-At the beginning the actual work remaining and the ideal work remaining are the same, but as the project or iteration progresses the actual work line will fluctuate above and below the ideal work line.
-Each day a new point is added to this line until the project or iteration is done to make sure it’s as accurate as possible.
+The actual work remaining line shows the actual work that remains in the project or iteration.
+At the beginning of the project, the actual work remaining and the ideal work remaining are the same, but as the project or iteration progresses, the actual work line fluctuates above and below the ideal work line.
+Each day, a new point is added to this line until the project or iteration is completed to make sure it’s as accurate as possible.

 What Are the Benefits of a Burndown Chart?

-Also, by displaying it prominently for all to see, it keeps everyone involved and encourages the team to deal with issues before they become problems.
-Therefore, the bigger the chart, the better.
-It should be the focal point of the workspace, so that it cannot help but direct conversation towards the project and its progress.
+By displaying a burndown chart prominently for all to see, it keeps everyone involved and encourages the team to deal with issues before they evolve into problems.
+It should be the focal point of the workspace so that it helps direct conversation toward the project and its progress.

-The burndown chart is extremely helpful, too, because of its simplicity.
-It’s a great way to see the velocity history of the project.
+The simplicity of the burndown chart is also extremely helpful as it outlines the velocity history of the project.
 Velocity is an agile term that means the total effort estimates associated with user stories that were completed during an iteration.

 What Are the Limitations of a Burndown Chart?